bmrb-io/PyNMRSTAR/README.md

 calling  `help(object_or_method)` from an interactive python session will print the documentation for the object or method.

-That same documentation, as well as some notes on module-level variables is located [here](documentation/full.md).
-Finally, there are several command-line based tools developed to enable simple queries to pull data out of an NMR-STAR file.
+There are several command-line based tools developed to enable simple queries to pull data out of an NMR-STAR file.
 Those tools also serve as great examples of how to use the library.
 You can view those [here](cmdline).

 ## Introduction to NMR-STAR